single-spa/single-spa/README.md

 Apps built with single-spa are made up of the following pieces:

-1. Many [child applications](/docs/child-applications.md), each of which is sort of like an entire SPA itself.
-Child applications respond to url routing events and must know how to bootstrap, mount, and unmount themselves from the DOM.
-The main difference between an SPA and a child application is that child applications must coexist together and do not each have their own html page.
+1. Many [applications](/docs/applications.md), each of which is sort of like an entire SPA itself. applications respond to url routing events and must know how to bootstrap, mount, and unmount themselves from the DOM.
+The main difference between an SPA and a application is that applications must coexist together and do not each have their own html page.
-   For example, your React or Angular applications are child applications which are either active or dormant.
+   For example, your React or Angular applications are applications which are either active or dormant.
 When active, they listen to url routing events and put content on the DOM.
 When dormant, they do not listen to url routing events and are totally removed from the DOM.
 2. A [root application](/docs/root-application.md).
-The root application is the html page, plus the javascript that registers child applications with single-spa.
-Each child application is registered with three things:
+The root application is the html page, plus the javascript that registers applications with single-spa.
+Each application is registered with three things:
     1. A name
-    2. A function to load the child application's code
+    2. A function to load the application's code
-    3. A function that determines when the child application is active/dormant.
+    3. A function that determines when the application is active/dormant.

 ## How hard will it be to use single-spa?
 single-spa works with es5, es6+, typescript, webpack, systemjs, gulp, grunt, bower, ember-cli, or really anything build system you can think of.
 You can npm install it, jspm install it, or even just use a `<script>` tag if you prefer.
-If you're not starting your application from scratch, you'll have to [migrate your SPA](/docs/migrating-existing-spas.md) to become a single-spa child application.
+If you're not starting your application from scratch, you'll have to [migrate your SPA](/docs/migrating-existing-spas.md) to become a single-spa application.

 single-spa works in Chrome, Firefox, Safari, IE11, and Edge.